Does Classicamericancarsales Warrantee the cars they sell to the new owner?:

 Of course if you have issues we will do our best to either give you help over the phone or email or if some handiwork is needed and the car can be brought back to the shop we will do our best to help out with an issue but their is no warranty with the classics we sell and we are not under any obligation to pay for or assist with any issue you may have

 The good part is that the C4 automatic and Toploader four speed transmissions found in these cars are very reliable.
 They rarely give issues other than a marking of their spot on your garage floor.
-The 289 and 302 engines were stalwarts of the Ford lineup for many years and are usually trouble free.
+The 289 and 302 engines have been stalwarts of the Ford lineup for many years and are usually trouble free.
 These are quite basic cars so issues are normally related to the occasional squeak and rattle with adjustments being the main tasks that are needed.
 Regular servicing, with an oil and filter change, Checking of fluids, Brake bleeding, clutch adjustment, visual checking of the wiring and good storage really makes for a trouble free classic ownership experience.

 What type of problems can crop up on a vintage Mustang after purchase?:

-A brief but common list of some issues you may find with a classic Mustang or other vintage vehicle (check any forum for the Ford Mustsng and you can see how common they are).
-Drips of fluid on the garage floor, inaccurate fuel gauge or other gauges (many folks fit modern Oil pressure and water temp gauges under the dash for this reason), water ingress during heavy soakings around upper parts of windows, front glass, back glass, and cowl.
+A brief but common list of some issues you may find with a classic Mustang or other vintage vehicle (check any forum for the Ford Mustang and you can see how common they are).
+Drips of fluid on the garage floor, inaccurate fuel gauge or other gauges (many folks fit modern oil pressure and water temp gauges under the dash for this reason), water ingress during heavy soakings around upper parts of windows, front glass, back glass, and cowl.
 Another common one is difficulty starting the car after sitting (easily sorted with a drop of fuel put into the carb before starting), Speedo inaccurate or not reading exact speed due to tyre size change or rear axle ratio change over the decades (fixed by changing speedometer gear or tightening speedo cable connection at the back of the speedometer head which can be jogged loose after work is performed behind the dash).

 The single biggest complaint for any classic is the dreaded non start situation.
 You crank and crank and nothing happens.
 This is almost always due to the car sitting for more than a few days.
-The petrol drains back to the tank from the carb and thus their is no petrol ready at the carb to fire the engine.
-This happens regularly in my fanatically maintained 1966 Shelby GT350.
-So one day I asked on the a popular US forum for Shelby vehicles what to do about this irritating experience.
-The response from some of the top guys in the hobby who own cars worth many hundreds of thousands of dollars up to over s million dollars was: “have a squeeze bottle of petrol by the car, take off your air cleaner lid (small wing nut) squirt a nice shot of petrol in the carb and start her up” Since following this procedure my Shelby GT350 starts like a fuel injected car every time.
+The petrol drains back to the tank from the carb and thus there is no petrol ready at the carb to fire the engine.
+This happens regularly with my fanatically maintained 1966 Shelby GT350.
+So one day I asked on the a popular US forum for Shelby vehicles what to do about this mildly irritating experience.
+The response from some of the top guys in the hobby who own cars worth many hundreds of thousands of dollars up to over 1 million dollars was: “have a squeeze bottle of petrol by the car, take off your air cleaner lid (small wing nut) squirt a nice shot of petrol in the carb and start her up” Since following this procedure my Shelby GT350 starts like a fuel injected car every time.
 A fantastic tip I wish I had 30 years ago.
 This is normally only required if the car sits for weeks on end.
-In normal week to week occasional use I need not do this.
+In normal week to week use I need not do this.

 We look forward to your visit to our shop and are happy to show you around at the models we have in stock and hopefully help you find your dream Mustang.